-To feel truly good about ourself as a person, we must eliminate internal conflict.
-If we are not living in harmony with what we believe to be right and just, we will not be at peace with ourselves.
-No matter how hard our conscious mind tries to justify things, on a deep emotional level there will be conflict.
+To feel truly good about yourself as a person, you must eliminate internal conflict.
+If you are not living in harmony with what you believe to be right and just, you will not be at peace with yourself.
+No matter how hard your conscious mind tries to justify things, on a deep emotional level there will be conflict.

 There can be no self-approval in an internal environment of conflict.
 Disharmony can only lead to disapproval.
 When you disapprove of yourself, all the external approval in the world cannot make up for it.

 Here are three important ways to create internal harmony and avoid inner conflict.